loc-codes/fullstackopen/README.md

 # Full Stack Open
 My exercise repo for FullStackOpen, a course genereously provided for free by University of Helsinki.

+The quality of materials is in-line with studying at Go8 universities in Australia.
+The University of Helenski is ranked #104 in the world for Computer Science (QS 2023),  just behind Monash University and University of Sydney, and ahead of the University of Queensland.

 ## Course Contents
 0. Fundamentals of Web apps